brianchowlab/OSP/README.md

 * [**HARDWARE**](https://github.com/brianchowlab/OSP/tree/master/Hardware)

     All the files required for assembly of the OSP device are in this folder.
-The full *Assembly Guide* can be found here as a PDF.
+All the instructions on how to assemble the OSP device can be found in the *ASSEMBLY FILES* directory.
   * [***CAD FILES***](https://github.com/brianchowlab/OSP/tree/master/Hardware/CAD%20Files)
   * [***LASER CUT FILES***](https://github.com/brianchowlab/OSP/tree/master/Hardware/Laser%20Cut%20Files)
   * [***PCB FILES***](https://github.com/brianchowlab/OSP/tree/master/Hardware/PCB%20Files)